Program participants are required to take a total of seven courses, plus a capstone experience:

 NEPA Climate Change Analysis - 1 credit or 1.5 continuing education units

-Students will be introduced to climate change in the NEPA analysis process.
-We will discuss the science of climate change, impacts in regard to green house gas emissions, as well as taking into account the effects of climate change on projects and the resources a project may impact.
-Students learn to use various methods for analyzing impacts, and are exposed to several case studies, court decisions, and guidance on how to prepare legally adequate climate change analysis documents.
+Students are introduced to climate change in the NEPA analysis process.
+The course covers the science of climate change, impacts in regard to greenhouse gas emissions, how to consider the effects of climate change on projects, and the resources a project may impact.
+Students learn to use various methods for analyzing impacts.
+They are exposed to several case studies, court decisions, and guidance on how to prepare legally-compliant climate change analysis documents.

 - Understand basic climate change science, especially how it relates to likely impacts that should be addressed in a NEPA analysis.

-- Understand key NEPA climate change court cases and rulings and how to prepare legally-sufficient analyses.
+- Understand key NEPA climate change court cases and rulings, and lessons from them on how to prepare legally-compliant analyses.

-- Ability to choose the most effective methods and analytical techniques for analyzing climate change impacts.
+- Choose the most effective methods and analytical techniques to analyze climate change impacts.

-- Recognize various mitigation strategies for addressing climate change impacts.
+- Understand various mitigation strategies for addressing climate change impacts.

-- Create concise, legally-defensible EAs and EISs that properly address climate change impacts.
+- Create concise EAs and EISs that properly address climate change impacts.